mileweb/docs-content-ecp/en/docs/portal/applications/configuring-applications.md

 # Configuring Applications

-You can create an ECP application either by [following a wizard](</docs/portal/applications/adding-and-deploying-applications-using-a-wizard.md>) or by [providing a file](</docs/portal/applications/adding-and-deploying-applications-using-an-existing-configuration-file.md>) that contains specifications. <br>If you choose to create the application from a file, the first step is to prepare the file if it does not exist.
-Your file should contain specifications of the following elements that make up an ECP application:<ul><li>A target</ul></li><ul><li>A Kubernetes workload controller</ul></li><ul><li>A Layer 4 load balancer</ul></li>
+You can create an ECP application either by [following a step-by-step wizard](</docs/portal/applications/adding-and-deploying-applications-using-a-wizard.md>) or by [providing a file](</docs/portal/applications/adding-and-deploying-applications-using-an-existing-configuration-file.md>) that contains application configuration.

+If you choose to create the application from a file, the first step is to prepare the file if it does not exist yet.
+The file should contain specifications of the following objects that make up an ECP application:<ul><li>A target</ul></li><ul><li>A Kubernetes workload controller</ul></li><ul><li>A layer 4 load balancer</ul></li>

 ### Target

-The target specifies where you want to run your application and the number of instances expected.
+A Target object specifies where you want to run your application and how many instances are desired.
 Two target options are supported.
 The first option allows you to pick ECP locations that best fit your requirements by using the type `Location`.
-Alternatively, if you want to distribute your application within a region and want the ECP to pick locations automatically for you, use the type `RegionPreference`.
+Alternatively, if you want to distribute your application within an ECP Region and want the ECP to pick locations automatically for you, use the type `RegionPreference`.
+Refer to this [Global Presence page](</docs/portal/global-presence.md>) to see a list of ECP locations and how the locations are grouped into ECP Regions.

-The following examples show how to configure different types of targets.
+The following examples show how to configure different target types.

 ## Target of type “Location”